gpxzmu/SADLN/README.md

 ## Files

-fea, input: Input multi-omics data of SADLN
+`fea, input`: Input multi-omics data of SADLN

-results: Output of SADLN
+`results`: Output of SADLN

-SADLN.py: Examples of SADLN for subtyping and cluster
+`SADLN.py`: Examples of SADLN for subtyping and cluster

-transformer.py: Section of self-attention network
+`transformer.py`: Section of self-attention network

-decisiontree.py: Section of calculating the contribution of single-omics
+`decisiontree.py`: Section of calculating the contribution of single-omics

+`Example.ipynb`:Simple process demonstration of the project, including data input, model training, data output and result visualization with jupyter notebook

-p_value.R: Section of P-value calculation  in survival analysis
+`p_value.R`: Section of P-value calculation  in survival analysis

-clinlc_analysis.R: Section of clinical parameters enrichment analysis
+`clinlc_analysis.R`: Section of clinical parameters enrichment analysis

 ## Requirements